casualuser/front-end-test/README.md

 npm run start
 ```

-Then you can browse to [question 1](http://localhost:8089/question1) and [question 2](http://localhost:8089/question2)
+Then you can browse to http://localhost:8089/ to see the app.

-**Warning** please restart the signaling server when switching from question 1 to question 2, so that it cleans up its peers memory.

 ## Prerequisites: